-As you will be aware, the NHS Covid-19 vaccination programme is well underway.
+As you will be aware, the NHS Covid-19 vaccination programme is now providing booster jabs to those over 50 or employed in health or social care.
+There needs to be a 6 month gap after the 2nd vaccine before a booster can be given.
 Patients will be invited to have the Covid-19 vaccination.
-You may be asked to go to a different surgery to the one you usually attend to get your vaccine.
-We are working with the other practices in our area to deliver vaccines at THE VILLAGE SURGERY, CRAMLINGTON.
+We are providing this round of vaccines in Elsdon Avenue.
 Your appointment will only take around five minutes but you MAY need to stay at the surgery for 15 minutes after you receive the vaccination, for your wellbeing.

 Please do not contact us for evidence for travel.
 This link to the government website shows you how to provide the necessary vaccination proof.
 Travel abroad and your covid status

 Those with long term conditions such as asthma or diabetes may not have been invited for their usual annual review.
 We have now started these routine reviews again, but part of your appointment may be by phone.
 We are moving to a system of reviews during your birthday month.
 This may cause your appointment to be brought forward or moved back.
 In this case, your medication will be reviewed by a pharmacist in the meantime on the basis of the last results available.

 We are encouraging as many of our patients as possible to register for online services.
 We have handy youtube guides to the process here - have a look...

 IOS guide Android Windows

 During the Coronavirus outbreak, from April 2020 we moved to booking our GP appointments on the day, to enable us to manage sudden staffing changes.
 All online bookings will be changed to telephone appointments ONLY on the advice of the clinical commissioning group.
 Unfortunately you may experience some disruption to normal services at this time but your support and co-operation is appreciated.

 Elsdon Avenue Surgery are supporting the GP Extended Access HUB at Cramlington Village Surgery.
 Call us to find out more, or to book an appointment - 01670 337737